 Certain patients with positive PD-L1 expression in tumour cells will benefit from immunotherapy treatment (pembrolizumab, nivolumab, atezolizumab, avelumab).

 The subgroup analysis of the above two large phase 3 studies showed no improvement in overall survival in patients with positive oncogenic mutation driver (EGFR) treated with immunotherapy.

 - Patients with positive oncogenic mutation driver (EGFR, ALK) are treated with targeted therapy.

 - Patients with positive oncogenic mutation driver and positive PD-L1 expression are treated with targeted therapy still (immunotherapy in later lines??).

-- Patients with negative oncogenic mutation driver and positive PD-L1 expression are treated with immunotherapy.
+- Patients with negative oncogenic mutation driver and positive+high PD-L1 expression are treated with immunotherapy.

 - Patients with negative oncogenic mutation driver AND negative PD-L1 expression are treated with chemotherapy.

 Of course, the above are just simplistic view of the ever expanding treatments options available for advanced lung cancer.